 Apple’s mobile devices do not work well with Flash websites and applications.
 Apple and Flash do not get along.
-If your website is offered only in Flash, you will miss this large percent of mobile users.
+If your website is offered only in Flash, you will miss this large percentage of mobile users.

 W3Schools has collected data on mobile device usage since January of 2011.
 As you can see, mobile device usage has dramatically increased over the last year: